Tips on Managing Hay Fever Children’s Asthma Service Information Leaflet

 About pollen and hay fever

-Typical symptoms of hay fever are:
+Typical symptoms of hay fever include:

 - Sneezing